Eddie Rosario Preview, Player Props: Braves vs. Pirates

 - The 8.7 strikeouts per nine innings compiled by the Pirates pitching staff ranks 17th in the league.

-- The Pirates have the 20th-ranked team ERA among all MLB pitching staffs (4.51).
+- The Pirates' 4.51 team ERA ranks 20th among all league pitching staffs.

-- Pirates pitchers combine to give up 151 home runs (1.1 per game), the third-fewest in the league.
+- The Pirates surrender the third-fewest home runs in baseball (152 total, 1.1 per game).

-- His last time out was on Sunday against the St. Louis Cardinals, when the right-hander went 3 2/3 innings, surrendering three earned runs while allowing four hits.
+- In his last time out on Monday against the Milwaukee Brewers, the righty tossed six innings, giving up two earned runs while surrendering five hits.

 © 2023 Data Skrive.
 All rights reserved.